sreeise/graph-rs-sdk/README.md

 }
 ```

-## For those interested in the code itself
+## For those interested in the code itself (Contributor section coming soon)

 ### Build